Social network. Marketplace. SaaS. These buzzwords are no longer synonyms of massive business opportunities.

 Social networks are designed to connect people.
 Marketplaces are built to sell simple products and services at scale.
 SaaS tools are here to make your job easier.

-Market-networks focus on more complex services; the types of services that are not easily scalable and require more human collaboration.
+Market-networks focus on more complex services; the types of services that require more human collaboration or benefit from being part of a network.

 Think about the number of opportunities in M&A, scientific research, construction, management consulting, marketing, media production…